 Although a master’s degree is the most common form of entry-level education, APRNs may choose to earn a Doctor of Nursing Practice (DNP) or a Ph.D.
 The specific educational requirements and qualifications for each of the roles are available on professional organizations’ websites.

-Prospective nurse anesthetists must have 1 year of clinical experience as a prerequisite for admission to an accredited nurse anesthetist program.
-Candidates typically have experience working as a registered nurse in an acute care or critical care setting.
+Prospective nurse anesthetists must have 1 year of experience working as registered nurse in a critical care setting as a prerequisite for admission to an accredited nurse anesthetist program.

 Licenses, Certifications, and Registrations

 The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) offers the National Certification Examination (NCE).
-Certified registered nurse anesthetists (CRNAs) must recertify via the Continued Professional Certification (CPC) Program every 4 years.
+Certified registered nurse anesthetists (CRNAs) must maintain their certification through the Continued Professional Certification (CPC) Program.

 The American Midwifery Certification Board offers the Certified Nurse-Midwife (CNM).
-Individuals with this designation must recertify via the Certificate Maintenance Program every 5 years.
+Individuals with this designation must recertify via the Certificate Maintenance Program.

-In addition, APRN positions may require certification in cardiopulmonary resuscitation (CPR), basic life support (BLS) certification, and/or advanced cardiac life support (ACLS).
+In addition, APRN positions may require cardiopulmonary resuscitation (CPR), basic life support (BLS), or advanced cardiac life support (ACLS) certification.

 Critical-thinking skills.
 APRNs must be able to assess changes in a patient’s health, quickly determine the most appropriate course of action, and decide if a consultation with another healthcare professional is needed.

 Compassion.
-APRNs should be caring and sympathetic when treating patients who are in pain or who are experiencing emotional distress.
+APRNs should be caring and sympathetic when treating patients.

 Detail oriented.
-APRNs must be responsible and detail oriented because they provide various treatments and medications that affect the health of their patients.
-During an evaluation, they must pick up on even the smallest changes in a patient’s condition.
+APRNs need to be thorough in providing treatments and medications that affect their patients’ health.
+During an evaluation, they must notice even small changes in a patient’s condition.

 Interpersonal skills.
-APRNs must work with patients and families as well as with other healthcare providers and staff within the organizations where they provide care.
-They should work as part of a team to determine and execute the best possible healthcare options for the patients they treat.
+APRNs must work with patients and families as well as with other healthcare providers and staff.
+They work as part of a team to determine and execute healthcare options for the patients they treat.

 Leadership skills.
 APRNs often work in positions of seniority.
-They must effectively lead and sometimes manage other nurses on staff when providing patient care.
+They must effectively direct and sometimes manage other nurses on staff when providing patient care.

 Resourcefulness.
-APRNs must know where to find the answers that they need in a timely fashion.
+APRNs should know where to find the answers that they need.

-Some APRNs may take on managerial or administrative roles, while others go into academia.
-APRNs who earn a doctoral degree may conduct independent research or work in an interprofessional research team.
+Some APRNs take on managerial or administrative roles; others go into academia.
+APRNs who earn a doctoral degree may conduct independent research or work on an interprofessional research team.